A cheerful heart makes good medicine, but a crushed spirit dries up the bones. Proverbs 17:22

 into miry pits, from where they never rise.

-11 An evil speaker won’t be established in the earth.
+11 Let not the slanderer be established in the earth.

-Evil will hunt the violent man to overthrow him.
+Let evil hunt down the violent man to overthrow him.

-12 I know that God will maintain the cause of the afflicted,
+12 I know that the Lord maintains the cause of the afflicted,

 and justice for the needy.